 New water rates were implemented in three of SCW's customer service areas in January 1, 1998 to recover costs associated with capital projects in those areas.
 Step increases in rates were effective in April 1998 in Barstow and in May 1998 in Santa Maria.
 Increased rates for six additional water ratemaking districts and recovery of costs associated with SCW's general office functions were effective January 1, 1999.
-Step increases in rate for Arden-Cordova, Bay Point and Los Osos were also effective in January, 1999.
+Step increases in rates for Arden-Cordova, Bay Point and Los Osos were also effective in January, 1999.

 Applications to increase water rates were filed for four water ratemaking districts in March 1999.
-The new rates, if authorized in total or in part by the CPUC, would be effective January 1, 2000.
+SCW and CPUC Staff are in the final stages of a settlement on all issues in these cases although it is not anticipated that new rates, if authorized in total or in part by the CPUC, would be effective prior to January 1, 2000.